Mailbird is a Windows desktop with a Mac build. Epistles is everywhere your inbox already lives

 Mailbird and Epistles both promise one window for every email account you keep.
-The questions that decide between them are which devices you read on, what you want the client to talk to your provider about, and how much of a Slack-and-Asana hub you want stapled to the side of your inbox.
-Here is the picture.
+The questions that decide between them are which devices you read on, what you want the client to say to your provider, and how much of a Slack-and-Asana hub you want stapled to the side of your inbox.

 What Mailbird does well

 Mailbird shipped on Windows in 2013 and has been the multi-account choice for Outlook-and-Gmail Windows users for most of a decade.
-The unified inbox works, the keyboard shortcuts are well thought through, the visual design has aged gracefully, and the team has earned the 4.5 million users their site claims.
+The unified inbox works, the keyboard shortcuts are considered, the visual design has aged well, and the team has earned the 4.5 million users their site claims.
 For someone whose primary machine is a Windows desktop and whose mail is scattered across Gmail, Outlook, iCloud, and a handful of IMAP hosts, Mailbird is a fair recommendation today.

 Pricing is straightforward.
 Free for one account, $4.03 a month billed yearly for unlimited accounts and the integration bundle, or a $99.75 lifetime license on sale from a $399 list.
 A Mac build was added later and shares the licence.
 No subscription gymnastics, no per-seat creep at the personal tier.